J. Kevin Harrison, MD, talks with Bettie Robinson, who recently had a TAVR procedure.

 How well will my new aortic valve function?

 Sometimes, a new TAVR valve may not seal completely within your old valve.
 This allows some blood to leak back around the new valve (called aortic regurgitation), which makes your heart work harder.
-Moderate aortic regurgitation rates were 0 percent for Duke patients in the calendar year 2017*.
+Moderate aortic regurgitation rates were 0% for Duke patients in the calendar year 2017*.

 At Duke, we have access to and experience with all of the most current and advanced valves.